JasperTee/Obsidian-Notes/Education/School/2025-2026/31260-Fundamentals of Interaction Design/Week 2 Lec - Usability Principles, Usability Heuristics.md

     - Instagram: open the app, and it’s immediately clear how to post a photo → easy to learn.

     - Complex software like AutoCAD requires long training before being usable → not easy to learn.
+## 3. Usability Principles

+Scholars in **software engineering** and **human–computer interaction (HCI)** proposed different sets of principles to guide usability design.
+Here are three influential ones:

+---

+### **A. Preece et al. (1994)**

+(From software engineering)

+1. **Know the user population**

+    - Designers must understand the needs, abilities, and contexts of their target users.

+    - Example: An app for children uses large icons and bright colors; an app for engineers uses precise technical data.

+2. **Reduce the cognitive load**

+    - Don’t force users to memorize too much information.

+    - Techniques: chunking, progressive disclosure, eliminating unnecessary details, avoiding visual clutter.

+    - Example: A website groups menu items into categories instead of listing hundreds of links.

+3. **Engineer for errors**

+    - Users make mistakes.
+The system should prevent errors or allow recovery.

+    - Example: Confirmation popup before deleting a file; “Undo” button in Word.

+4. **Maintain consistency and clarity**

+    - Operations, terminology, and metaphors should remain consistent.

+    - Example: The “shopping cart” icon always means “add to cart” in e-commerce websites.

+---

+### **B. Sommerville (1995)**

+(From _Software Engineering_)

+1. **User familiarity**

+    - Interfaces should use terms and concepts familiar to the target user group.

+    - Example: A trash bin icon to represent deletion.

+2. **Consistency**

+    - Comparable operations should always be performed the same way.

+    - Example: In Microsoft apps, **Ctrl+S** always means Save.

+3. **Minimal surprise**

+    - Systems should behave as users expect.

+    - Example: Clicking the “X” button closes a window, not restarts the computer.

+4. **Recoverability**

+    - Users must be able to recover from errors.

+    - Example: Undo/Redo functions; “Restore from Trash.”

+5. **User guidance**

+    - Provide context-sensitive help or hints.

+    - Example: Tooltips when hovering over an icon.

+---

+### **C. Macaulay (1995)**

+(From _Human–Computer Interaction for Software Designers_)

+1. **Naturalness**

+    - Users should not have to change their natural work style to interact with the system.

+    - Example: Touch and gesture interactions on smartphones feel natural.

+2. **Consistency**

+    - Expectations from one part of the system should not be violated in another.

+    - Example: If “+” means add item in one part of the app, it should mean the same everywhere.

+3. **Non-redundancy**

+    - Users should only input the minimum required information.

+    - Example: A sign-up form asking only for email and password, instead of 10 personal details.

+4. **Supportiveness**

+    - The system should assist users through dialogue and guidance.

+    - Example: Input suggestions while filling out forms.

+5. **Flexibility**

+    - Support both novice and expert users.

+    - Example: Beginners use menus, while advanced users rely on shortcuts.

+---